-A. High Levels Of Resistance To Technology Throughout The Society three groups based on their psychological response to new technology (see Figure 1).
+A. High Levels Of Resistance To Technology Throughout The

+A recent book by Weil and Rosen [5] divides technology users into three groups based on their psychological response to new technology (see Figure 1).
 The three groups differ in their response to the use of new technology and the amount of support they require to adopt a new technology.
 Moore defines technology adopters in a very similar way from a marketing perspective [6].